surajssc1232/github_repo_scraper/README.md

     ```
 2. (Optional) Create a user and grant privileges:
     ```sql
-    CREATE USER github_user WITH PASSWORD 'your_password';
+    CREATE USER your_user WITH PASSWORD 'your_password';
-    GRANT ALL PRIVILEGES ON DATABASE github_repo_searcher TO github_user;
+    GRANT ALL PRIVILEGES ON DATABASE github_repo_searcher TO your_user;
     ```

 ### 2. Application Configuration